KiboOst/php-qivivoAPI/README.md

 - Set your heating if your interior camera recognize you.<br />
 - As Qivivo doesn't support IFTTT yet, you can make your own trigger script!

-*It is developed with a french account, so some data like days in programs will be in french.
-I can do it in en if other users need it.
-Feel free to submit an issue or pull request to add more.*

 *This isn't an official API | USE AT YOUR OWN RISK!<br />
 This API is reverse-engineered, provided for research and development for interoperability.*<br />